 4 Ways That Barbecue Differs from Grilling

-What they have in common are fire and a grill grate.
+Putting aside potential differences in the equipment used (which is discussed in our smoker vs grill article) What these cooking methods have in common are fire and a grill grate.
 From there, the styles diverge in four distinct ways:

 - Cooking Time